hj803020-arch/GBC/README.md

 These images provide a clear view of how the GBC tool displays the tolerance limit (TL), acceptance limits (AL), and measurement data.

 6. Key Concepts (Simple Explanation)

 Below are essential concepts explained for general users:

-TL (Tolerance Limit)
+1) TL (Tolerance Limit)
 The specification limit set by design or engineering standards.

-Uncertainty (uc)
+2) Uncertainty (uc)
 A quantified estimate showing how much the measurement could vary.

-Guard Band Width (w = k·uc)
+3) Guard Band Width (w = k·uc)
 A safety margin applied to reduce false acceptance or false rejection.

-AL (Acceptance Limit)
+4) AL (Acceptance Limit)
 The practical decision boundary used for quality inspection.

-Zones in GBC
+5) Zones in GBC

-Fully Conforming Zone: Safe region
+- Fully Conforming Zone: Safe region

-Conditional Zone: Near borderline
+- Conditional Zone: Near borderline

-Nonconforming Zone: Fails the specification
+- Nonconforming Zone: Fails the specification

 7. Citation

 If you use this tool in academic work, please cite:

 Choi, S. (2025).
+Hanyand University
 “Design and Implementation of a Quality-Improvement-Oriented Guard Band Chart Based on Measurement Uncertainty.”

 8. License